ruslanzakhar/goit-react-hw-03-image-finder/README.en.md

 acquainted and configure additional features
 [refer to documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-## Creating a repository by template
+## Creating a repsitory by template

 Use this GoIT repository as a template for creating a repository of your project.
 To use it just tap the `«Use this template»` button and choose